bljustice/enron-fraud/README.md

   | Recall | .33 |
   | F1 | .33 |

   As seen above, my model selected a different pipeline based on adding these new features.
 This new pipeline actually lowered the F1 and precision scores, but increased the recall score slightly.
 This pipeline met specifications, however I wanted to see if I could make an even better model.
 I decided to scale the dataset's features using MinMaxScaler, add all of the self-engineered features above, and switch my algorithm to use recall score as the deciding factor for choosing the most optimal pipeline.
 I also updated the PCA step of my pipeline to possibly include a larger range of components to make sure I wasn't hindering overall performance.
 I used a random number of components between 1 and the total number of features being selected in my original feature list, with Grid Search CV to test each number of principal components in each pipeline created.
-Below are the model's scores using tester.py with scaled features, all the new features I created plus the original ones used, the larger component range, and scoring based on recall score.
 With these updates, it found K-Nearest Neighbors to be the best classification algorithm with two principal components.
 The final pipeline chosen by my model based on these updates has been provided in section 3 of this report and its evaluation metrics in section 6.

 3. As stated in section 2, my final classification model builds multiple sklearn pipelines, starting with feature scaling, then PCA, then a classifier.
-Once a pipeline is built, it's parameters are tuned using Grid Search cross validation to find optimal performance based on the scoring method selected.
+Once a pipeline is built, it's parameters are tuned using Grid Search CV to find optimal performance based on the scoring method selected.
 Below are the classification algorithms I tried:

   - Random Forest
   - Decision Tree